K7MDL2/CI-V_Serial_Band_Decoder/README.md

 ### Networking Options

 The TCP905 version decoder requires a tap into the dedicated controller to RF Unit ethernet data.
-The RF unit is set up on a managed switch(es) in a VLAN and port mirroring is enabled on that VLAN so we can monitor the data.
+The RF Unit is set up on a managed switch(es) in a VLAN and port mirroring is enabled on that VLAN so we can monitor the data.
 The data exchanged is not CI-V and is unpublished.
-Since there is direct access tothe ethenet, CPU usage is very low.
+Since there is direct access tothe ethernet, CPU usage is very low.
 ATV mode however exceeds a Pi3 100MB ethernet capacity.

 This decoder uses standard CI-V commands using wfView as a ethernet to serial bridge.
 This lets you use the LAN/WiFi side ethernet connection uses standard CI-V protocols.
 It requires no VLAN or port mirror so standrd unmanged switches work.
 Putting wfview on the same CPU as the Decodewr app and using virtual serial to connect them lets you place the CPU anywhere your ethernet network can reach.
 Even WiFi might work.
 Someday I hope to directly access the radio via the LAN with no bridging software required, but for now the serial is the easy way to do this.
 Also a direct connecxtion woudsl let a smaller CPU like a Pi 3 to work.